-The Canadian Wheat Board logo is a stylized wheat symbol appearing on its own or with the “CWB” logotype.
+The design consists of a stylized wheat symbol appearing on its own or with the Canadian Wheat Board (CWB) logotype.

 A French version of the logotype was never created.
 Occasionally, the logo was paired with the CWB’s full title in both English and French.

 The logo was one colour, mainly appearing in gold, or solid black or solid white.
 A green version of the logo was used on the exterior of the CWB’s headquarters in Winnipeg, Manitoba.

 The CWB was a marketing agency for western Canadian wheat and barley growers.
 Its role was to market grain products for the best possible price.
 All proceeds from sales, less the marketing costs, were passed back to farmers.